 World Bank Governor

-Luc Frieden, Minister of Finance, represents Luxembourg on the World Bank Board of Governors, the Bank’s senior decision-making body.
-The Governors, usually ministers of finance or development, meet twice a year.
+Pierre Gramegna, Minister of Finance, represents Luxembourg on the World Bank Board of Governors, the Bank’s senior decision-making body.
+The Governors, usually Ministers of Finance or Development, meet twice a year.
 They have the power to admit and suspend members of the World Bank Group, increase or decrease the authorized capital stock, determine the distribution of the net income of the Bank, and decide on the World Bank Group’s overall strategic direction.
 Arsène Joseph Jacoby, Head of Multilateral Development at the Ministry of Finance is the Alternate Governor.

 World Bank Executive Director